rosvik/thesis-template/README.md

 The rest of my VS Code configurations are available at [rosvik/dotfiles -> vscode/settings.json](https://github.com/rosvik/dotfiles/blob/master/vscode/settings.json)

 ## Generate PDF

+A PDF is generated automatically on every save in VS Code, as well as on every push through the [`build-latex.yml` GitHub Action](.github/workflows/build-latex.yml).
+If you want to generate a PDF manually, run:

 ```
 bibtex main.aux && pdflatex -synctex=1 -interaction=nonstopmode \